changhaowu00/video-auto-dub/README.md

 ﻿# video-auto-dub (In progress)
-This project aims to auto-voice dub videos using the latest ML and OpenAI features.
+This project aims to automatically generate/translate videos using the latest ML and OpenAI models for STT and TTS.